How your business can fight financial uncertainty

 Many businesses use what’s happened in the past to get an idea of what’s likely to happen in the future.
 This includes looking at historical trends and data to predict sales spikes, or how particular seasons affect supply chains.

-But change is inevitable, and these reliable patterns can be disrupted by things outside of your control, such as shifts in your industry, unexpected customer behaviour, and new government legislation.
+But change is inevitable, and these reliable patterns can be disrupted by things outside of your control, such as shifts in your industry, unexpected customer behavior, and new government legislation.

 So, what can you do to keep your business financially healthy when this happens?